Argentine Confederation

 Rosas was ousted from power in 1852 by Justo José de Urquiza, after the battle of Caseros.
 Urquiza convened the 1853 Constituent Assembly to write a national constitution.
 Buenos Aires resisted Urquiza and seceded from the Confederation in 1852, becoming the State of Buenos Aires; the province would return to Argentina in 1861.

 History

-Administration of Juan Manuel de Rosas

-Modern Argentina is a small subset (approx. 1/3) of the Viceroyalty of the Río de la Plata, a colony of Spain which also included present-day Bolivia, Uruguay, part of Peru and most of Paraguay.
-Long after attaining independence, Argentina attacked and conquered large areas of indigenous land.

-The May Revolution in Buenos Aires began the Argentine War of Independence, and the country was renamed the United Provinces of the Río de la Plata.
+The territory of modern Argentina was a subset (approx. 1/3) of the Viceroyalty of the Río de la Plata, a colony of Spain which also included present-day Bolivia, Uruguay, part of Chile and Peru and most of Paraguay.
+The May Revolution in Buenos Aires began the Argentine War of Independence, which it won.
+The country was renamed the United Provinces of the Río de la Plata.
 Modern Bolivia and Paraguay were lost during the conflict and became new states.
 Uruguay was invaded and annexed by Brazil in 1816, until the Thirty-Three Orientals led an insurrection to rejoin the United Provinces.
 This began the Cisplatine War, which ended with the Treaty of Montevideo that made Uruguay a new state.